egaska/Super-Recipe/README.md

 ## Getting Started
 ![Screenshot](/assets/superrec.gif)<br />

-To search the databased simply enter a search term in the search box.
+To search the database simply enter a search term in the search box.
 From there you can research previous search terms by clicking on them below.

 ![Screenshot](/assets/clear.gif)<br />
 To clean up the dashboard you are able to push the clear history button.